sjmoran/deeplpf-image-enhancement/README.md

 **_Training your own DeepLPF:_** if you have difficulities, please contact the lead author for assistance.
 We are responsive and will be glad to assist on any queries regarding the model.

 **_BATCH SIZE: Note this code is designed for a batch size of 1.
 It needs re-engineered to support higher batch sizes.
 Using higher batch sizes is not supported currently.
-To replicate our reported results please use a batch size of 1 only._**
+To replicate our reported results please use a batch size of 1 only.
+If you do have a patch for DeepLPF to support higher batch sizes please raise a pull request on this repo and we will integrate._**

 <p align="center">
 <img src="./images/teaser.png" width="80%"/>